paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-025-surface-mining-control-and-reclamation.md

 ### Statutory Notes

 #### References in Text
 Public Law 83–566, referred to in subsec. (b)(8)(B), is act Aug.
 4, 1954, ch.
 656, 68 Stat.
-666, as amended, known as the Watershed Protection and Flood Prevention Act, which is classified generally to chapter 18 (§ 1001 et seq.) of Title 16, Conservation.
+666, known as the Watershed Protection and Flood Prevention Act, which is classified principally to chapter 18 (§ 1001 et seq.) of Title 16, Conservation.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1001&num=0&edition=prelim) and Tables.

 #### Codification
 Pub.
 L. 99–591 is a corrected version of Pub.
 L. 99–500.